TejuOye/CausalFast/CausalTheory.md

 ### Lesson 2: Correlation and Causation
 **_"Correlation does not imply causation"_** is a phrase most people have heard before, and the reference is that association between two variables, based on correlation alone, does not establish a cause-and-effect relationship.
 Indeed, **_spurious correlations_** can exist which are not causal.
 For this reason, while association alone can be used in statistical models for prediction or classification, it is not sufficient for use in high assurance situations where decisions must be made based on reliable information.
 There are four main causal elements:
 1. Correlation
-2. A sequence of cause before effect
+2. A sequence of events, with the cause before effect
 3. A plausible mechanism for an effect to follow the cause
 4. The ability to eliminate common or alternative causes (special causes).